yutotetuota/bellcore-node/docs/services/transaction.md

 # Transaction Service

-The transaction service provides a transaction index for the Bitcoin blockchain.
-Specifically, it builds and maintains the following information about every transaction on the Bitcoin network:
+The transaction service provides a transaction index for the Bellcoin blockchain.
+Specifically, it builds and maintains the following information about every transaction on the Bellcoin network:

 - transaction ids and transactions
 - input values for every transaction